 Have you attended any summer school or taster courses?
 Rather than listing things you have done, instead reflect on them critically – What did you learn?
 What did you do to develop your interests in concepts introduced to you at these events?

 How can you demonstrate your interest in law?
 Have you completed an online course on an area of law you find interesting?
-Have you participated in any competitions like the Bar Mock Trials?
+Have you participated in any mock trials?

 Mention any reading materials that challenged you intellectually – This could be a book, an article or a magazine.
 Rather than summarising the content, focus on critically evaluating the material; did you agree with it?
 Why (or why not)?